anandijain/CloneMe.jl/README.md

 todo:
+* make the batching work so that we do the padding basically ;;;a -> b etc
 * write a grid searchy thing to see if larger models on gpu end up being actually faster
+* evaluate the test loss using a bigram model
+* attention

 done:
 * log some generated text during training to see if it seems to meaningfully improve